Gerhard Dengler: War

 In 1939 his studies led to a doctorate, which he received shortly before being recalled to the army.
 His unit fought against Poland and against France, where he was temporarily the Location commander for Autun.
 He was then sent to the Eastern front and took part in the Battle of Stalingrad as an Army Captain.
 He surrendered with his unit at the start of 1943 and became a member of the National Committee for a Free Germany, an alliance of exiled German soldiers who had become communist prisoners of war, now held in the Soviet Union.
-His switch from mainstream Naziism would prove heartfelt and enduring, and he paid a high personal price: his father, on learning that Gerhard had become a Communist, took his own life in October 1944.
+His switch from mainstream Nazism would prove heartfelt and enduring, and he paid a high personal price: his father, on learning that Gerhard had become a Communist, took his own life in October 1944.
 Looking back in 1949, applying the then fashionable language of European Marxism, Gerhard Dengler spoke to a regional party congress of how he had "separated himself from his class".
 Many decades later, in a wide ranging and thought provoking radio interview broadcast in 2001, he explained how the outdated bourgeois preconceptions and the bourgeois social outlook with which he had grown up had been incinerated in the [cauldron of] Stalingrad.